-Undergraduate students may elect to receive a satisfactory/unsatisfactory (S/U) grade on a total of four courses throughout their entire undergraduate curriculum, and are limited to electing no more than one S/U course per semester.
+Undergraduate students may elect to receive a satisfactory/unsatisfactory (S/U) grade on a total of five courses throughout their entire undergraduate curriculum, and are limited to electing no more than one S/U course per semester, except in the case of first-time freshmen who may use two S/Us in their first semester.
 (All summer sessions together are considered one semester.)
 A satisfactory/unsatisfactory grade, recorded as S or U, will not be counted in computing the student's grade-point average; however, credit will only be given for courses for which an S grade is earned.
 The purpose of this option is to allow the student an opportunity to explore areas of interest outside the major and outside required courses without jeopardizing the grade-point average.
 Students are discouraged from choosing the S/U option for required courses or for courses in the major.
 Students who are unclear about the appropriate application of the S/U option should consult their advisers.

-The four-course limit regarding the S/U option does not include those courses which are offered only on an S/U basis.
+The five-course limit regarding the S/U option does not include those courses which are offered only on an S/U basis.
 A student must elect to utilize the S/U option by the course withdrawal deadline.